Sugar Futures Advance on Bullish Brazil Report

 Continue Reading Below

-Raw sugar futures for March delivery added 2.2% to 14.19 cents a pound on the ICE Futures U.S. exchange.
+Raw sugar futures for March delivery climbed 2.9% to settle at 14.28 cents a pound on the ICE Futures U.S. exchange.

 Brazilian sugar mills in the country's center-south region produced slightly less sugar than expected in the first half of October, according to industry group Unica, due to lower prices and wet weather during the period.